 It is crazy to think that everyone would visit Indonesia only to visit Bali.
 I am guilty of doing that, but I did not visit Bali for it’s famed backpacking culture, as I wanted to hike some of the most stunning volcanoes in this region.

 Indonesia, on the whole, has the largest number of historically active volcanoes with the current count at 76 and 17,000 islands.
 It’s hard to just pin your hope on Bali when there’s so many lesser-known islands to visit.
-Places like Flores, Lombok and Komodo Islands might be slightly touristy but there are a stunning range of adventure activities to experience.
+Places like Flores, Lombok and Komodo Islands might be slightly touristy but there are a stunning range of adventure activities to experience, even if you’re on a backpacking trip in Indonesia.

 For a solo traveller, it can be quite confusing dealing with the rupiah, making you feel like a millionaire overnight.
 But you’ll learn to manage it eventually.
-The other travel tips that I can think of is trying out their motorbike taxi (GoJek) which is a pretty thrifty and exciting way of seeing Indonesia on a two-wheeler.
+The other travel tips that I can think of is trying out their motorbike taxi (GoJek) which is a pretty thrifty and exciting way of seeing Indonesia on a two-wheeler or even participating in fun activities in Indonesia such as diving.

 Why visit Indonesia as a solo traveller?